Meisterstu/README-Generator/output/README.md

-# Readme Generator
+# README-Generator

   ## Description
-  user input driven ReadMe generator
+  App to generate a README.md file from user input

   ## Table of Contents